 Quite fitting for times like this when life revolves around staying indoors.

-Unrelated to the person above but those who are usually anti technology seem to be embracing it at the moment, which is nice to see.
+Those who are usually anti technology seem to be embracing it at the moment, which is nice to see.
 And I’m amazed at the number of people who have joined forces to 3D print protective equipment for healthcare workers, as well those who are Folding@home (ironically the people who are probably told to spend less time in front of screens under normal circumstances).

 In the interest of living like Swedes, the balcony has lights!
 We bought a set from Ikea when we first arrived but kept forgetting to switch them on at night.
 I love seeing all the lit balconies and windows here.